panzi/u4pak/README.md

     u4pak.py mount <archive> <mount-point>  - mount archive as read-only file system

 Only unencryped and uncompressed archives of version 1, 2, and 3 are supported.
+Note that only version 2 and 3 are tested.

 The `mount` command depends on the [llfuse](https://code.google.com/p/python-llfuse/) Python package.
 If it's not available the rest is still working.